This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 This organizer is see-through making it easier to see exactly what you own!
 Always important when you want to choose Windex and not Lysol from a disorganized cabinet.
 If you can’t buy a pocket organizer, cut a shoe organizer in half.

 You can use adhesive, or thumbtacks to attach the organizer to the cabinet door.
 Make sure the pockets are sturdy and don’t easily tear under the weight of each item.

 Are your band-aids and cotton swabs in disarray?
 Use this lazy susan hack to reorganize your medical items.
 Now your vaseline, ointment, heat patches, and cotton swabs will have a home instead of staying messed all over the house, and under the couch.

 College kids can definitely relate.
 Check out One Crazy House to find the exact steps of this Lazy Susan hack.
 You’ll need very few materials including 2 round pans of the same size, and marbles.

 19. Clothes Hanger With a Clip

-Using a few inexpensive products, and tips you can turn your disorganized bathroom cabinet to a neat masterpiece that would bring Martha Stewart tears of joy.
+Using a few inexpensive products, and tips you can turn your disorganized bathroom cabinet into a neat masterpiece that would make Martha Stewart cry tears of joy.
 Happy under bathroom sink organization!